FortiGate

 As of v7.2.11, v7.4.5, v7.6.,1 and later, the cert-probe-failure setting now applies to Firewall Policies using flow-based inspection.
 However, this means that any FortiGate sites that used flow-based Firewall Policies and were already having TLS probe failures could suddenly start to experience connection issues after performing a firmware upgrade.
 When this occurs, the Forward Traffic logs will show web traffic sessions being blocked, and the associated SSL logs in the Security Events will show the following message:

-SSL connection is blocked due to unable to retrieve the server's certificate.
+SSL connection is blocked due to an inability to retrieve the server's certificate.

 Refer to the following Release Notes sections for further information (search for '1004258'):